FinnSpartronics/Orpheus/README.md

 If you have previously entered an event, the **Set Event** button will instead show the event code for that previous event.

 ### 2.2 Year
-When you first load Pythia, the year will be assumed based on the current year, but you can change the year by going into the **Event** menu and clicking on the year button, which will display whatever the currently selected year is.
+When you first load Orpheus, the year will be assumed based on the current year, but you can change the year by going into the **Event** menu and clicking on the year button, which will display whatever the currently selected year is.

 ## 3. Data and Data Mappings